Jordan Howard Sobel: Life

 Born and raised in Chicago, Illinois, Sobel was a graduate of Hyde Park High School in Chicago before going on to study at the University of Illinois, where he earned a B.S. in Commerce and Law in 1951.
 He went on to earn an M.A. in Philosophy at the University of Iowa, followed by a doctorate in Philosophy at the University of Michigan in 1961.
 His dissertation, titled "What if everyone did that?" was supervised by Richard Cartwright and William Frankena.

 Teaching

 Sobel's teaching career starting at Monteith College, Wayne State University (1960–1961), before holding positions at Princeton University (1961–1963), UCLA (1963–1969), University of Massachusetts, Amherst (1968–1969).
 The same year he joined the University of Toronto, where he taught for 28 years until his retirement in 1997.

 Sobel has enjoyed a close relationship with the University of Uppsala, Sweden, holding two visiting professorships in 1986, 1991, 1997–1998, and then onwards until 2004.
+Sobel has also been a Fellow at the Swedish Collegium for Advanced Study in Uppsala.
 In 2003, the University of Uppsala bestowed an honorary doctorate on Sobel.
 He also held visiting professorships at Dalhousie University in 1988, and the University of Umeå in 1995.